Pekinška Patka: Wider popularity, first release and controversy (1979)

-The first Pekinška Patka release became a vinyl 7-inch single with the songs "Bela šljiva" and "Biti ružan, pametan i mlad" ("To Be Ugly, Smart and Young"), produced by Slobodan Konjović, a well-known disc jockey from Studio B radio station.
+The band signed with Jugoton after the label's representatives Siniša Škarica and Veljko Despot saw them perform at Zagreb's Lapidarij club in July 1979.
+The debut Pekinška Patka release thus became a vinyl 7-inch single with the songs "Bela šljiva" and "Biti ružan, pametan i mlad" ("To Be Ugly, Smart and Young"), produced by Slobodan Konjović, a well-known disc jockey from Studio B radio station.
 Prior to the single recording, Konjović had no experience in music production, but Čonkić decided to offer him the spot of the producer due to his fascination with Konjović's radio shows Ponoćni rok (Midnight Rock) and Vibracije (Vibrations).
 Relatively good reception of the single, with 35,000 copies sold, paved the way for them to begin recording a full-length debut album.

+On 27 July 1979, Television Novi Sad (TVNS) shot a Pekinška Patka special with the band performing seven numbers, playing in a display window of the NORK department store in Novi Sad surrounded by young punk rock fans in the excruciating July heat.
+Directed by Siniša Reljin and shot with a film camera, the special went through multiple rounds of editing before eventually getting spiked altogether by the TVNS executives (including Pero Zubac) out of concern that some of the images in it could be interpreted as "mockery of the [Yugoslav] society".
+The special would finally air on television almost 15 years later, during the 1990s, by which time the group had long disbanded.

-During the summer of 1979, Pekinška Patka appeared in Television Belgrade show Leto na Adi (Summer at Ada), which was recorded at a luxurious raft at Ada Ciganlija.
-On the show they performed the song "Poderimo rock" ("Let's Tear Rock Apart"), originally titled "Zajebimo rok" ("Let's Screw Rock Over") but altered by Čonkić for the media appearance.
-Since the crowd rushed to the stage and jumped around, the raft almost sank.
-The band accepted the offer of appearing in Kost od mamuta (Mammoth Bone), an hour-long TV movie written by Gordan Mihić, directed by Slobodan Šijan and starring actor Slavko Štimac and Novi Sad singer-songwriter Đorđe Balašević.
+The band then accepted the offer of appearing in Kost od mamuta (Mammoth Bone), an hour-long TV movie written by Gordan Mihić, directed by Slobodan Šijan and starring actor Slavko Štimac and Novi Sad singer-songwriter Đorđe Balašević.
 The band members shot their part during fall of 1979.
 Essentially playing themselves, though not credited as Pekinška Patka, the band appeared in the film performing "Ja sam panker u sakou starom" ("I'm a Punk Rocker in an Old Coat").
 The movie premiered on TV Belgrade and the rest of the Yugoslav Radio Television on 16 February 1980.

 In October 1979, the band was invited to perform in the village of Stepanovićevo at the anniversary celebration of the end of World War II.
 The band performed their standard setlist and the show also featured blowing of condoms and throwing them to the audience as well as swearing on stage.
 Another punk rock band, Gomila G (a censored version of their original name Gomila Govana, Pile of Shit), which played as the opening act, performed the song "God save Martin Bormann", which at the time went virtually unnoticed due to poor sound.